Fitness – Aerobic and Anaerobic

 Once your body has adapted to the training even though it is at a higher intensity you would still need to change it again to keep getting positive adaptations.
 It does not matter how fit or experienced you are, if you change your training, adaptations will occur.

 If you are a complete beginner then really you need an aerobic base with which to build onto an anaerobic training session.
+This can be just walking, swimming, jogging and light weights.
 I wouldn’t advise doing it the other way round.

 To the point